Seres certified professional badge for AI data center infrastructure

 Mr. Jorge A. Gil, DCEP

-Mr. Gil is Full Program Instructor of the DOE DCEP program (Modules: Generalist, IT Specialist, HVAC Specialist, Electrical Specialist).
-DOE Data Center Energy Practitioner program: https://datacenters.lbl.gov/dcep
+Mr. Gil is a Full Program Instructor of the DOE DCEP program (Modules: Generalist, IT Specialist, HVAC Specialist, Electrical Specialist).
+DOE Data Center Energy Practitioner program (Lawrence Berkeley National Laboratory): https://datacenters.lbl.gov/dcep

-As a Researcher, Mr. Gil has contributed with Data Center methods and metrics that measure the IT Load Power/Space Utilization (IT Room Utilization - ITRU), and authored a Scale that measure the Depth of Downtime in Data Centers (Downtime Severity Levels - DSL).
-Also, has developed a Site Location Risk Index that can be used for assessing Geo-located Threats and Data Center mitigation infrastructure.
-He has been invited as speaker/exhibit posters at various international conferences including, OCP – Open Compute Project Global Summit & FTS, Disaster Recovery Journal Conferences, Anixter Conferences, IBM events, among others.
+As a Researcher, Mr. Gil has contributed to the Data Center Industry with Data Center methods and metrics that measure the IT Load Power/Space Utilization (IT Room Utilization - ITRU), and authored a Scale that measure the Impact and Depth of Downtime in Data Centers (Downtime Severity Levels - DSL).
+He also developed a Site Location Risk Index that can assess geo-located threats and data center mitigation infrastructure.
+Mr. Gil has been invited as speaker at various international conferences including, Data Center & AI Infrastructure Conferences, OCP – Open Compute Project Global Summit & FTS, Disaster Recovery Journal Conferences, Anixter Conferences, IBM events, among others.

 His most recent contribution is a classification method to standardize “Rack Densities Categories in the age of AI” (Published in 7x24Exchange Magazine Fall 2025).